bbauska/LFS170x/readme.md

 Cryptographic hashes are used in scenarios where we want to prove a piece of data without sharing that data.

-So, password management systems use this all the time.
+Password management systems use this all the time.

 We don't want to store a username and password…we want to store a username and the hash output of a password.